ROCm/ROCR-Runtime/README.md

 Core runtime package:

-* HSA include files to support application development on the HSA runtime for Boltzmann
+* HSA include files to support application development on the HSA runtime for ROCm
-* A 64-bit version of AMD's HSA core runtime for Boltzmann
+* A 64-bit version of AMD's HSA core runtime for ROCm

 Runtime extension package:

-* A 64-bit version of AMD's finalizer extension for Boltzmann
+* A 64-bit version of AMD's finalizer extension for ROCm
 * A 64-bit version of AMD's runtime tools library

 The contents of these packages are installed in /opt/rocm/hsa and /opt/rocm by default.